Franciscano San Román de Juliaca

 Franciscano San Román is a Peruvian football club, playing in the city of Juliaca, Peru.

 History

-Franciscano San Román is of the clubs with greater tradition in the city of Puno, Peru.
+Franciscano San Román is one of the clubs with the greatest tradition in the city of Puno, Peru.

-In the 2004 Copa Perú, the club classified to National Stage, but was eliminated by Senati of Arequipa.
+In the 2004 Copa Perú, the club qualified to the National Stage, but was eliminated by Senati of Arequipa.

 The club was the 2002, 2003, 2004 and 2009 departamental champion and 2009 Liga Superior champion.

-In the 2011 Copa Perú, the club classified to National Stage, but was eliminated by Sportivo Huracán of Arequipa.
+In the 2011 Copa Perú, the club qualified to the National Stage, but was eliminated by Sportivo Huracán of Arequipa.